|31 Oct 20||Maritimo ||-|| CD Nacional|

 Clube Desportivo Nacional, commonly known as Nacional and sometimes Nacional da Madeira, is a Portuguese football club based in Funchal, on the island of Madeira.

-Founded in 1910, it currently plays in the Primeira Liga, Portugal's top-tier division of professional football.
+Founded on 8 December 1910, it currently plays in the LigaPro, Portugal's second-tier division of professional football.
 It plays its home games at Estádio da Madeira, also known as Estádio da Choupana.
 Built in 1998 and named at the time Estádio Eng.
 Rui Alves after the current club president Rui Alves, it seats approximately 5,132 people.
 The stadium is located in the north of Funchal, high in the mountains of the Choupana district.